bbrownekianda/docs/content/docs/platform/rules/general/multiple-rules.md

 1. Click on the item that has multiple rules attached, for example a **Submit** button.
 2. Click on **Rules** in the right-hand pane, drag the **Send email** rule to the top of the list by clicking on the rule and drag it to the top of the list, before **Submit**, **Save** and **Close** rules.

 ![img](https://academy.kianda.com/wp-content/uploads/2022/03/ruleorder_frame.png)

+The video below shows an example of a **Send email rule** being created and saved.
+The rule is attached to the **Submit** button.
+Once the rule is created, by default the new rule goes to the bottom of the list of rules.
+To move the rule, simply click on it and drag it to where you wish to place it.
+In this example we want the email sent <u>before</u> any of the shutdown processes like Submit or Save, but after a **Generate Inspection** rule, so the output from that rule can be used in the Send email rule.

 <video width="100%" style="width:100%" controls>
     <source src="/videos/short-rule-order.mp4">